Elliptic multiple zeta values, Grothendieck-Teichm\"uller and mould theory

-We write $ARI$ for the set of moulds with $P(\emptyset)=0$\footnote{$^8$}{Ecalle uses the notation $ARI$ for the space of these moulds equipped with the $ari$-bracket, that we denote $ARI_{ari}$, and in fact he considers more general {\it bimoulds} in two sets of variables.}, and $GARI$ for the set of moulds with $P(\emptyset)=1$.
-By defining addition and scalar multiplication addition of moulds in the obvious way, i.e. depth by depth, we make $ARI$ into a $\Q$-vector space.
+We write $GARI$ for the set of moulds with $P(\emptyset)=1$, and $ARI$ for the set of moulds\footnote{$^8$}{Ecalle uses the notation $ARI$ for the space of these moulds equipped with the $ari$-bracket, that we denote $ARI_{ari}$, and in fact he considers more general {\it bimoulds} in two sets of variables.} with $P(\emptyset)=0$.
+Then $ARI$ forms a vector subspace of $Moulds$.

-In this appendix we will stress the connections between polynomial-valued moulds, i.e. moulds for which $P(u_1,\ldots,u_r)$ is a polynomial in each depth $r$, and power series in the non-commutative variables $a$ and $b$, showing in particular how familiar notions from multizeta theory (the Poisson-Ihara bracket, the twisted Magnus group etc.) not only translate over to the corresponding moulds, but generalize to all moulds. .2cm Let $C_i=ad(a)^{i-1}(b)$ for $i\ge 1$.
-Let the depth of a monomial $C_{i_1}\cdots C_{i_r}$ be the number $r$ of $C_i$ in the monomial; the depth forms a grading on the free polynomial ring in the $C_i$.
-Let $\Q\langle C\rangle =\Q\langle C_1,C_2,\ldots\rangle$ denote the depth completion of the polynomial ring on the $C_i$, i.e. $\Q\langle C\rangle$ is the space of power series that are polynomials in each depth.
+Let $(Moulds)^{pol}$ denote the subspace of polynomial-valued moulds, i.e.,~moulds such that $P(u_1,\ldots,u_r)$ is a polynomial in each depth $r\ge 0$, and $ARI^{pol}$ the polynomial-valued subspace of $ARI$.
+In this appendix we will stress the connections between polynomial-valued moulds and power series in the non-commutative variables $a$ and $b$, showing in particular how familiar notions from multizeta theory (the Poisson-Ihara bracket, the twisted Magnus group etc.) not only translate over to the corresponding moulds, but generalize to all moulds. .2cm Let $C_i=ad(a)^{i-1}(b)$ for $i\ge 1$.
+Let the depth of a monomial $C_{i_1}\cdots C_{i_r}$ be the number $r$ of $C_i$ in the monomial; the depth forms a grading on the free associative ring of polynomials in the $C_i$'s.
+Let $\Q\langle C\rangle =\Q\langle C_1,C_2,\ldots\rangle$ denote the depth completion of this ring, i.e., $\Q\langle C\rangle$ is the space of power series that are polynomials in each depth.
 We also write